Flying with a Cat – Navigating Air Travel with Your Furry Feline

 Flying on the Plane

-Once you get on the plane, you’ll set your carrier down under the seat in front of you, and ideally leave it there for the entire flight.
-If your cat is really good they’ll just go to sleep.
-However, my cat is really restless and hates being in his carrier, so he’ll keep meowing and meowing.
-I’ll try to quieten him down while also trying not to break any of the airline’s rules.
+Once you get on the plane, the rules are you must keep your pet inside their carrier, underneath the seat in front of you.
 In general, Canadian flights won’t allow you to take your pet out of their carriers, and some will even say you can’t open it or take the carrier out from under the seat.
-It all depends on the flight crew that day and how lucky you are.
+It all depends on the flight crew that day and how lenient they are.

 Here are somethings I’ll do to quieten my cat down: